Gatlinburg sits on the Western edge of the Smoky Mountains.

 Since an average of 85 inches of rain falls in the high country each year, the elevation and rainfall create one of the truly most magnificent attractions of the Smokies – an abundance of gorgeous waterfalls.

 It starts in small creeks and streams and builds momentum and power as various tributaries and prongs connect.
-And it creates a large volume of water racing down the mountains.

-12. Meigs Falls
+1. Meigs Falls

-11. The Sinks
+3. The Sinks

 Another falls you can drive to, The Sinks are located on Little River Road between Gatlinburg and Townsend.

 The Sinks area is small in stature but includes the entire volume of the Little Pigeon River.
 The area was, in part, created when loggers tried to solve a massive jam on the river with too much dynamite.

 Because of the strong currents, they are among the most dangerous areas in the park, if you judge by the number of drownings that have happened there over the years.